-Speak calmly and cheerfully to your fearful dog.
+Speak calmly and cheerfully to your dog when he is afraid of a thunderstorm or fireworks.
 See if you can distract him with something fun like his favorite toy or treats.
 Perhaps he would like a calming massage or petting session.

-If you dog is so nervous during thunderstorms or fireworks that he is in danger of hurting himself or seems very panicked, you should contact your veterinarian.
+If your dog is so scared during thunderstorms or fireworks that he is in danger of hurting himself or seems very panicked, you should contact your veterinarian.